 The Vintage Marketplace, Curated by Dotty's Vintage

-The Vintage Marketplace brought together couture labels with prêt a porter and street style from the 1920s through to the 1980s.
-Must have items where sold for anything between £5 and £500...There was no excuse to miss out on a bit of vintage shopping!
+Last year Dotty’s Vintage curated our best Vintage Marketplace yet and it was rammed from morning till night.
+The Vintage Marketplace gathers together forty of the finest purveyors of vintage clothes, accessories, mid century modern homewares, records, music memorabilia and up-cycled ephemera.
+Bringing together couture labels with prêt a porter and street style from the 1920s through to the 1980s.
+In 2014 we expanded into a more spacious venue, The Platform and there was no excuse to miss out on a bit of vintage shopping!

 Style hunters roamed the Vintage site to snap the most fashion-savvy festival goers.
-Our special ‘fash-mob’ catwalk, where our chosen 'style hunted' gathered for a one-off event.
+Our special ‘fash-mob’ catwalk, where 'style hunted', gathering for a one-off event.

 Hair and Beauty